Gingerbread Baby Cakes with Candied Orange Peel

-I did whip up some candied orange peel for to garnish these mini cakes.
-I remember my mom making her candied citrus each Christmas…but my sisters and I were not impressed.
+I did whip up some candied orange peel to garnish these mini cakes.
+I remember my mom making her candied citrus each Christmas, but my sisters and I were not impressed.
 We, like my son and his friends, were holding out for something less exotic.
-I guess it took a couple decades for my palate to mature, as this candied peel was excellent…and a gorgeous garnish for these baby cakes.
+I guess it took a couple of decades for my palate to mature, as this candied peel was excellent and such a gorgeous garnish for these baby cakes.

-1 large orange, top and bottom trimmed flat (about 1/4 inch removed)
+- 1 large orange, top and bottom trimmed flat (about 1/4 inch removed)

-2 cups sugar, divided
+- 2 cups sugar, divided

 - 1 1/2 cups water

-Cut through peel from top to bottom to make 4 equal sized segments.
+- Cut through peel from top to bottom to make 4 equal sized segments.
 Remove peel, including pith, from each quadrant.
 Cut each piece into 1/4 inch strips.
 Cook in a pot of boiling water for 15 minutes.
 Drain, rinse, then rinse again.

 - Bring 1 1/2 cups sugar and 1 1/2 cups water to a boil, stirring occasionally until the sugar dissolves.
 Add peel and return to a boil.
 Simmer for about 45 minutes till peel is soft.
 Drain.

 - Toss peel in the remaining 1/2 cup sugar, separating strips.
 Transfer strips to a sheet of foil and let them stand until the coating is dry, 1-2 days.
 May freeze up to 2 months.